Jenny Agutter: Personal life

+At a 1989 arts festival in Bath, Somerset, Agutter met Johan Tham, a Swedish hotelier who was a director of Cliveden Hotel in Buckinghamshire.
+They were married from August 1990, until his death in 2025.
+Their son was born in 1990.
+Agutter lives in London, but has a keen interest in Cornwall and once owned a second home there on the Trelowarren Estate.

 She was appointed an Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours, for her charitable services.
 In August 2014, Agutter was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September 2014's referendum on that issue.

 Agutter has been attached to several causes throughout her career.
 She has been involved in raising awareness of the illness cystic fibrosis, which she believes was responsible for the deaths of two of her siblings.
 Her niece has the disease.
 At Agutter's suggestion, an episode of Call the Midwife focused on cystic fibrosis.
 She has also worked in support of charities, in particular the Cystic Fibrosis Trust, of which she is a patron (she is also a carrier of the genetic mutation).